luckyeggegg/insightflow_imba/README.md

 - **Target:** S3 raw data bucket (`insightflow-raw-bucket`)
 - **Scripts:** `batch_ingestion.py`, `batch_ingestion.sh`, Lambda deployment package.
 The script will split the raw data into serveral parts (by SET `batch_size`) to aviod the OOM problem when running the Lambda function.
 - **Path:** the Lambda function script will generate a timestamp partition key path like `insightflow-raw-bucket/data/batch/<table_name>/year=YYYY/month=MM/day=DD/hhmm=HHMM/<table_name>_part[*].csv`.
 The timestamp is the trigger time of the function.
+- **Scheduler:** EventBridge `batch_ingestion_trigger` has been set as the scheduler to trigger the batch ingestion Lambda function regularly.
+Currently it is set as `"cron(0 14 30 * ? *)"` , which means UTC time 14:00  on every 30th day of the month (i.e. Sydney time 0:00（winter time）of every 31th of the month).
+The rule can be adjusted per needs.

 ### 4. data_ingestion/streaming
 Streaming ingestion module (future extension):